DimiMikadze/orca-docs/README.md

 # Getting started

-Small description of what Orca.
+Small description of what Orca is.

 ### Quick start